PrincetonUniversity/xicsrt/doc_source/apidoc/examples.example_01.example_01.rst

 example\_01
 ===========

-`examples.example_01.example_01`
+Download a Jupyter notebook with this example: :download:`example_01.ipynb <../../examples/example_01/example_01.ipynb>`.

-Please follow the source comments.
-(It's more readable this way compared to autodoc for now.)
+Please follow the source comments for description and instructions.

 Source Code
 -----------